Visit this section

 Despite their awareness of having a substance use problem, some people may continue to use and may not be able to stop even if they so desire.
 This can manifest in them using over their intended quantity in situations where they had no intention to use.

-One reason it’s tough to change behaviors around problematic substance use is because that the immediate effects often feel good.
+One reason it’s tough to change behaviors around problematic substance use is because the immediate effects often feel good.
 The user might experience a boost in mood, increased confidence, and a temporary escape from their problems.
 The negative consequences, on the other hand, might not show up for a long time.
-When someone uses substances to escape their feelings or change their mood, it can lead to addiction, which is both harmful and hard to break.
+Using substances to escape feelings or change mood can lead to addiction, which is both harmful and difficult to break.

 If substance use continues, especially in heavy amounts, it can cause changes in the body and brain.
 This can lead to withdrawal symptoms when trying to quit after developing a physical dependence.